They also offer a wonderful opportunity to strengthen relations with some of your most generous and wonderful donors.

 All these things should work – but you need to be aware of the volumes.
 You may only get through to a third to a quarter of those you want to speak to.
 So make enough calls!

 Want to know more about Mid-Value Donors?
-Sean covers this important topic in the Mid-Value Donor Super Course.
-You can find out more here.
+Sean covers this important topic in the Mid-Value Donor Super Course which is available for all members of The Fundraisingology Lab.